typst/typst/tests/typ/compiler/import.typ

 #import "module.typ": item as something
 #test(something(1, 2), 3)

-// Mixing up renamed and not renamed items.
+// Mixing renamed and not renamed items.
 #import "module.typ": fn, b as val, item as other
 #test(val, 1)
 #test(other(1, 2), 3)